damienburke/pulsar_otel_function/README.md

 This project illustrates an issue I have seen with OTel context propagation with Pulsar Functions.
-A Pulsar function is essentially composed of a consumer and producer, and OTel does correctly create a `receive`, `process` and `send` Span for the function.
-The trace ID though, is somehow getting dropped/stomped by the `process` Span.
+A Pulsar function is essentially composed of a consumer and producer, and OTel does correctly create a `receive` and `send` Span for the function.
+The trace ID though, is somehow getting dropped/stomped within the function as the `receive` Span DOES have the OTel context set, but the `send` does not.

+As the Pulsar function just uses a pulsar client under the hood, this is unexpected, as pulsar client works well re OTel context propagation across "regular" producer/consumer apps.

 ## Requirements

-Docker
+* Docker
-Maven
+* Maven
+* Java

 ## Workflow